nelbin4/GInviter/README.md

 ## Features

+- User-friendly interface for easy interaction
-- Search for players within a specific level range and zone
+- Search for players within a specific zone and level
 - Automatically invite players who are not already in a guild
 - Configurable search intervals and target zones
 - Start and stop the search process with a simple command
-- User-friendly interface for easy interaction

 ## Installation